raul-izquierdo/english/sources/vocabulary/Social relationships/Exchanging Opinions. Discussing and Arguing.md

     - Yo diría que la película fue un éxito : `I'd say that the film was a success`
     - Desde mi punto de vista, la nueva política es una buena idea : `From my point of view, the new policy is a good idea`

+inclinarse por algo = lean towards `I lean towards the idea of going to the beach` - `I lean towards the red dress`

+estar a favor de = in favour OF `We were all in FAVOUR OF him doing it`

-Por poner un ejemplo, ...
-    = To give an example
+Por poner un ejemplo, ... = To give an example

-dejar claro
+otra ventaja/desventaja es que...
+    = Another advantage/disadvantage is that...
+    = A **further** advantage/criticism of... (f)

-    = to make it clear
+dejar claro = to make it clear
     ?
 Quiero dejar claro que apoyo la decisión: `I want to make it clear that I support the decision`

 ni siquiera creo que ... = I don't even think [that] ... `I don't even think there's a word for it`

 tu experiencia puede ser diferente = Your mileage may vary `I found the movie boring, but your mileage may vary`

-## In Favour of Something

-inclinarse por algo = lean towards `I lean towards the idea of going to the beach` - `I lean towards the red dress`

-estar a favor de
-    = favour OF `We were all in FAVOUR OF him doing it`

-abogar por, defender = advocate for `He advocated for the construction of a new bridge to improve traffic flow`

 ## Reacting to Opinions